 Some of the most successful charity fundraisers use a mix of in-person fundraising events and online crowdfunding, which can reach sympathetic people around the globe.

 Fundraising events can be a ton of fun, and they’re a great opportunity to build relationships with people you might not have known before.
-The more your volunteers and supporters enjoy what they’re doing, the more likely they are to do more of it—and to share your online campaign, creating a benevolent circle between your fundraising events and your online fundraiser.
+The more your volunteers and supporters enjoy what they’re doing, the more likely they are to do more of it—and to share your online fundraiser, creating a benevolent circle between your fundraising events and your online fundraiser.

 To put it charitably…